 Ka'Ingo offers a truly unique combination of excellent nature viewing in unsurpassed scenery, with a diversity of indigenous fauna and flora, rolling plains and majestic cliffs.

-The executive suite and deluxe rooms all have their own private decks (for a romantic dinner for two) with views across the luscious gardens, which can also be utilized for family picnicsBook Now Download Rates
+The rooms all have a view across the luscious gardens, which can also be utilized for a famiy picnic.Book Now Download Rates

 The Waterberg (Northern Sotho: Thaba Metsi) is a mountainous massif of approximately 14,500 square kilometers situated in the northern Limpopo Province, South Africa, and is the first region in the northern part of South Africa to be named as a Biosphere Reserve by UNESCO.

 The average height of the mountain range is 600 m with a few peaks rising up to 1400 m above sea level.
 The extensive rock formation was shaped by hundreds of millions of years of riverine erosion to yield diverse bluff and butte landform.